 - 1. Last contract voyage of General Screw.
 Arrived UK 15 March via Cape Horn. - 2.
 Last P&O homebound contract sailing before the Crimean War.
 Mails arrived Southampton 5 April, and in London 31 March via Marseilles. - 3.
 First homebound clipper contract sailing.
 Contract by UK post office, so 5d due to UK. - 4.
 All via Cape Horn. - 5.
 Blanche Moore was contracted by Victoria to carry mail to Galle.
 Thence it went P&O, arriving London via Marseilles on 1 Oct and Southampton by all sea route on 5 Oct. - 6.
 From this voyage until that of Formosa, all contract mails went via Cape Horn, so there were no mails via France. - 7.
 Formosa was contracted by Victoria to carry a mail to Galle.
 Thence to UK per P&O, arriving Southampton 17 Oct and London via Marseilles on 13 Oct. - 8.
-The last clipper contract mail left Melbourne on 31 Dec 1856 per Orwell, via Cape Horn, arriving London 6 Apr 1857.
-This was a colonial contract, and was omitted from the Reference, but a cover by this ship has recently been reported to the author. - 9.
-Another Colonial contract, Royal Charter was a steamship. - 10.
-Another Colonial contract.
-Royal Charter left Melbourne on the same day as the veteran Black Ball clipper Marco Polo, and was soundly beaten to Liverpool by the clipper.
-Royal Charter carried the last contract mail from Australia prior to the European and Australian contract. - 11.
-Oneida, the first contract voyage home by the E&A, broke down and returned to King George's Sound6 under sail, her mails eventually reaching England per European see note 11.
-From now on no accountancy markings were used, except by South Australia, the legality of the South Australian position being dubious. - 12.
+The last clipper contract mail left Melbourne on 16 Dec 1856 per Admiral, via Cape Horn, arriving London 16 March 1857.
+This was a colonial contract. - 9.
+Another Colonial contract, Royal Charter was a steamship.
+She left Melbourne on the same day as the veteran Black Ball clipper Marco Polo, and was soundly beaten to Liverpool by the clipper.
+Royal Charter carried the last contract mail from Australia prior to the European and Australian contract. - 10.
+Oneida, the first contract voyage home by the E&A, broke down and returned to King George's Sound under sail, her mails eventually reaching England per European see note 11.
+From now on no accountancy markings were used, except by South Australia, the legality of the South Australian position being dubious. - 11.
 European was the last E&A ship for which South Australian accountancy markings have been seen, but there may have been later voyages.
 See Figure 3.

-From the notes above, and from the figures illustrated, readers will appreciate that this was a complex period in postal relationships: almost every voyage had its own peculiarities and on some voyages different treatments may be found for different colonies - se Fig 10 for an example of this.
+From the notes above, and from the figures illustrated, readers will appreciate that this was a complex period in postal relationships: almost every voyage had its own peculiarities and on some voyages different treatments may be found for different colonies - see Fig 10 for an example of this.

-6 The harbour for Albany, Western Australia
+&lt;sup>6 The harbour for Albany, Western Australia